lekkimworld/TemperatureMonitor-ESP12/README.md

-# esp12-sensors-test
+# TemperatureMonitor-ESP12 #
-Project to test running my required temperature sensors (ds18b20) and a light photo-resistor off an ESP-12 instead of a full Arduino
+Project to test running my required temperature sensors (DS18B20), DHT22 temperature and humidity sensors and a light photo-resistor off an ESP-12 instead of a full Arduino.

 Remember to add vars.h to keep variables such as SSID of wi-fi plus passcode.
-The file also keeps the sensorId transmitted for the light sensor as well as the webservice to post to.
+The file also keeps a define for the enabled sensor types, sensorIds for those sensors without built in ID as well as the webservice to post to.
 Below is an example file.
 ```
+#include <Adafruit_Sensor.h>

 const char ssid1[]   = "wifi-ssid1";
 const char pass1[]   = "foo";
 const char ssid2[]   = "wifi-ssid2";